-Flowgraphs: This enables to create replication task using graphical approach inside HANA which runs using HANA calculation engine.
+Flowgraphs: This enables to create replication task using a graphical approach inside HANA which runs using the HANA calculation engine.
 It enables ETL based batch and Real-time data flows.
 Complex transformation logic can be easily accomplished using flow graphs.

 Replication Task: Replication task can be created using HANA web-development environment.
 Common use case of hdbreptask editor is to create exact 1:1 copy of remote source into HANA.
 Example quickly copy data of 1000s tables without much transformation into HANA.

 A common replication problem is solved by SDI nicely, When to start initial load and When to start replication task.
 This is handled by SDI using third loading phase.

 Phase1: Capture the new changes and Queue them into HANA DP server.
 ALTER REMOTE SUBSCRIPTION <name> QUEUE.